Safeguarding and Prevent Policy

 • This includes the children of adults who use our services.

 Fit Training International believes that a child or young person should never experience abuse of any kind.
 We have a responsibility to promote to the welfare of all children and young people and to keep them safe.
-We are committed to practice in a way that protects them.
+We are committed to practising in a way that protects them.

 This policy has been developed in accordance with the following guidance and legislation: